letozz/letozz/README.md

 aspiring league of legends and VALORANT legend.

-owner and maintainer of the Game MegaEncyclopedia.
+owner and maintainer of the VALORANT MegaEncyclopedia.